-Stores effective object class and properties with each object.
-Object properties are inherited from a tile (in case of a tile object) and from the members of their class.
+Stores effective object type and properties with each object.
+Object properties are inherited from a tile (in case of a tile object) and from the default properties of their type.

 Minimize output

 Omits unnecessary whitespace in the output file.
 This option is supported for XML (TMX and TSX), JSON and Lua formats.